Kamerun: Expansionary era of colonization (1890–1906)

+In German Cameroon the indigenous slave trade were banned in 1902 and all slaves born after 1902 declared born free; however the slave trade supplied by slave raids in Northern German Cameroon were, in practice, tolerated the entire German colonial period.

 Final years (1907–1916)

 After Puttkamer left his position, aggressive expansion was less common (though more territory would be added via diplomatic means), and the colony began to focus more on development.
 With subsidies from the imperial treasury, the colony built two rail lines from the port city of Duala to bring agricultural products to market.
 The Northern line extended 160 km to the Manenguba mountains, and the 300 km mainline went to Makak on the river Nyong.
 An extensive postal and telegraph system and a river navigation network with government ships connected the coast to the interior.

 The Cameroon protectorate was enlarged with New Cameroon (German: Neukamerun) in 1911 as part of the settlement of the Agadir Crisis, resolved by the Treaty of Fez.

 Loss of Cameroon as a colony

 At the outbreak of World War I, French, Belgian and British troops invaded the German colony in 1914 and fully occupied it during the Kamerun campaign.
 Following Germany's defeat, the Treaty of Versailles divided the territory into two League of Nations mandates (Class B) under the administration of the United Kingdom and France.
 French Cameroon and part of British Cameroon reunified in 1961 to form present-day Cameroon.

 Notably, this did not end German involvement in Cameroon, as many former German plantation owners bought their plantations back in the 1920s and 30s.
 It would take until World War II before Germany was "fully out" of Cameroon.